-A really powerful way to motivate any employee, from the new grads working entry-level positions to the highest-level leaders, is straightforward - say thank you.
-And don’t just say it once, because it needs to be frequent and genuine for recognition and appreciation to be effective.
+A compelling way to motivate any employee, from the new grads working entry-level positions to the highest-level leaders, is straightforward - say thank you.
+And don’t just say it once because it needs to be frequent and genuine for recognition and appreciation to be effective.

-When you recognize and reward employees for doing their best work, you’re motivating to continue that behavior and reinforcing it as well.
-That’s powerful!
-And it’s easy when you have the right employee reward and recognition platform like Empuls.
+When you recognize and reward employees for doing their best work, you’re motivated them to continue that behavior and reinforce it as well.